apnarm/cloudmetrics/README.md

 Buffering
 ---------

-Metric backends can support buffering, to publish multiple metric data points with a single request.
+Metrics backends can support buffering, to publish multiple metric data points with a single request.
 Buffering works within the context of a namespace.